sermon: Does Doctrine Really Matter? (Part Eleven)

 As the sermon was ending, we began to touch upon another doctrine that had a vague but devastating entrance into the church during that same 1st century period of time.
 That doctrine was not fully developed, though, until the time of the Protestant Reformation in the fourteen, fifteen, and sixteen hundreds.
 However, it remains to this day—doing its evil work, subtly undermining God's Word.
 It is named dispensationalism.

 I do not use this scripture to say that the whole doctrine is bounded upon this scripture.
 Rather, this is a scripture that is commonly used to support this false concept.
-This scripture is translated in such a way as to infer that grace and law are entities contrary to each other—rather than linked in the salvation process.
+This scripture is translated in such a way as to imply that grace and law are entities contrary to each other—rather than linked in the salvation process.

 The law of Moses, however excellent in itself, was little in comparison of the Gospel: as it proceeded from the justice and holiness of God, and was intended to convict men of sin, that the way of the Gospel might be the better prepared, it was a law of rigour, condemnation, and death.